 imported into our Masters of Research course taught at the university.

 If you meet the initial criteria of the course, you will be invited to interview at Kingston University.
-The interview session can take up to four hours and will involve you delivering a short presentation; completing a task associated with your subject.
+The interview session can take up to four hours and will involve you delivering a short presentation; completing a Maths and English exercise, and a task associated with your subject.

 An individual interview will follow where your awareness of current issues in secondary education; passion for teaching your subject and familiarity with the National Curriculum will be explored.